Jabari11/andapp_labwalker/README.md

 - Emit sound when inside a chest room.
 - Emit sound after beating a Laby.
 - If selected, Automatically restart the same Laby.
-- If selected, Automatically select 1 or more Chest.
+- If selected, Automatically select 1 or more Chests.
 - Delay the start of the farm.

 ##